-The Principal Building Standards Surveyors have significant experience and expertise, educated to degree level with Chartered professional membership of CABE.
-The vacant Assistant Building Standards Surveyor post will be filled with a similarly qualified person expected to work towards Chartered professional membership.
+The Principal Building Standards Surveyor has significant experience and expertise, educated to degree level with Chartered professional membership of CABE.
+The Assistant Building Standards Surveyor post has been filled with a similarly qualified person expected to work towards Chartered professional membership.
+There is currently a vacant Principal Building Standards Surveyor post which will be filled by December 2022.
+The use of agency staff has been required to maintain the continuity of the service.

-The administrative support for the Service comprises 1.35 (FTE) business support staff responsible for all technical and business support to professional Surveyors including the validation and registration of all applications, generation of all relevant documentation, correspondence and scanning to the Idox/Uniform document management system, the notification of building warrant etc approval, including electronic plan sharing where applicable, and all other aspects of the Building Standards Service including the operation of the Building Standards duty service comprising reception cover and dedicated enquiry telephone on a daily basis (Monday to Friday 9am to 5pm).
+The administrative support for the Service comprises 1.5 (FTE) business support staff responsible for all technical and business support to professional Surveyors including the validation and registration of all applications, generation of all relevant documentation, correspondence and scanning to the Idox/Uniform document management system, the notification of building warrant etc approval, including electronic plan sharing where applicable, and all other aspects of the Building Standards Service including the operation of the Building Standards duty service comprising reception cover and dedicated enquiry telephone on a daily basis (Monday to Friday 9am to 5pm).